-- Our first in-house diversity and inclusion book festival helped staff challenge their perceptions and expand their horizons.
+Learn more about our diversity and inclusion book festival, which helps our staff challenge their perceptions and expand their horizons.

-With over 1,800 attendees across the sessions, and more than 1,300 books requested, staff were able to learn about the issues and share their own experiences.
+With over 1,800 engagements across the sessions and more than 1,900 books requested, staff were able to learn about the issues and share their own experiences.

-- “The festival provided the opportunity for teams, managers and colleagues to hear from authors and then discuss topics that would previously have been unlikely in a work setting.”Kathrin Hamilton, Partner Sponsor
+- “The festival provides the opportunity for teams, managers and colleagues to hear from authors and then discuss topics that would previously have been unlikely in a work setting.”Kathrin Hamilton, Partner Sponsor

-Highlights from the two festivals included renowned business psychologist, John Amaechi on why diversity and inclusion is important in the business context; award-winning journalist and mental health campaigner, Bryony Gordon who shared her own mental health struggles with Laura Bates; MOBO award-winning hip-hop artist Akala discussed his experience of racism and class division; barrister Hashi Mohamed shared his story of growing up in the UK as an unaccompanied refugee and the social barriers he faced; award-winning science writer Steve Silberman gave us an insight into autism and the strengths of neurodiversity; professor of behavioural science Paul Dolan talked about the happiness myth with author Claudia Hammond; Juno Dawson shared her experience of transitioning; Owen O’Kane explored how we all can be happier; Kate Power and Kathy Forsyth championed the brilliance of the dyslexic mind with comedian Marcus Brigstocke; Tom Allen and Amelia Abraham celebrated queerness; Wendy Mitchell gave a first-hand account of living with dementia; and professional wheelchair tennis player, Gordon Reid, told his story of overcoming adversity to become one of the UK’s most successful athletes.
+Highlights from the two festivals included renowned business psychologist, John Amaechi on why diversity and inclusion is important in the business context; award-winning journalist and mental health campaigner, Bryony Gordon who shared her experience with mental health; MOBO award-winning hip-hop artist Akala discussed racism and class division; barrister Hashi Mohamed shared his story of growing up in the UK as an unaccompanied refugee and the social barriers he faced; Juno Dawson shared her experience of transitioning; Owen O’Kane explored how we all can be happier; Kate Power and Kathy Forsyth championed the brilliance of the dyslexic mind with comedian Marcus Brigstocke; Tom Allen and Amelia Abraham celebrated queerness; Wendy Mitchell gave a first-hand account of living with dementia; and professional wheelchair tennis player, Gordon Reid, told his story of overcoming adversity to become one of the UK’s most successful athletes.